LuanderFarias/nikostack/README.md

 - Electron or Tauri (still didn't got much out of it)
 - HTML or NextJS
 - PicoCSS, Brush(invite-beta) or TailwindCSS
-- PureJS or Typescript
+- JS, NodeJS or Typescript
 - MySQL

 ## nikostack-mobile [experimental]
 This is a current experiment since i don't develop much mobile stuff.
 But when i do make some little apps this is my approach.
 - React native, Expo or Tauri(beta)
 - PicoCSS, Brush(invite-beta) or TailwindCSS
-- PureJS or Typescript
+- JS, NodeJS or Typescript
 - MySQL

 ## getting started (not working yet)